 1. Vehicle is shifted out of reverse (Camera Delay = OFF)

-2. Vehicle is shifted out of reverse (GearLvrPos_D_Actl does not equal Reverse in automatic Transmission vehicle or GearRvrse_D_Actl or GearRvrseActv_D_Actl does not equal active in Manual Transmission vehicle) and vehicle speed > feature maximum (Camera Delay = ON)
+2. Vehicle is shifted out of reverse (GearLvrPos_D_Actl does not equal Reverse in automatic Transmission vehicle or GearRvrse_D_Actl or GearRvrseActv_D_Actl does not equal active in Manual Transmission vehicle) and vehicle speed > limit per CAMERA-REQ-014077-Feature Maximum Speed (Camera Delay = ON)

 3. CGEA 1.2: